Trauma Prevention Program

 Hennepin Healthcare's trauma prevention programs address injuries that may occur at any age.
 Working in collaboration with other safety-oriented coalitions and partners, our staff provides both direct education as well as technical assistance to the other health care providers and community groups to address their specific injury concerns.

-Julie Philbrook, RN, DNP, MAN, MAL, has been a registered nurse at Hennepin County Medical Center for more than 34 years.
+Julie Philbrook, RN, DNP, MAN, MAL, has been a registered nurse at Hennepin Healthcare for more than 34 years.
 She holds a Doctorate in Nursing Practice, as well as master’s degrees in Leadership and Nursing from Augsburg College.
-She has worked in the field Trauma Prevention more than 25 years.
-Prior to this position, she was a Senior Staff Nurse in the HCMC Surgical Intensive Care Unit.
+She has worked in the field of Trauma Prevention for more than 25 years.
+Prior to this position, she was a Senior Staff Nurse in the Surgical Intensive Care Unit.

 Julie has been the state coordinator for the THINK FIRST Brain and Spinal Cord Injury Prevention program for 25 years.
 She has planned and coordinated countless injury programs including bike rodeos, high school mock car crashes, worksite programs, and car seat safety events.
 She has received several prevention grants; including a four-year Robert Wood Johnson funded Injury Free Coalition for Kids project grant.
 She was one of the first child passenger safety technician instructors in the nation and a founding member of the MN Child Passenger Safety Advisory Board.